 Reporting of Manager’s transactions – Board member buys shares in TCM Group A/S

-Pursuant to the Market Abuse Regulation article 19, TCM Group A/S (the "Company) hereby notifies receipt of information, that board member Søren Mygind Eskildsen has brought shares in the Company for approx. DKK 0.5 million.
+Pursuant to the Market Abuse Regulation article 19, TCM Group A/S (the "Company) hereby notifies receipt of information, that board member Carsten Bjerg has brought shares in the Company for approx. DKK 0.3 million.

 Please see the attachment for details.